dyne/docs/src/dynebolic/docs/getting_started.md

 ### The `lensfun` database

-*dyne:bolic* comes with enough powerful tools for digital photography to satisfy a photographer's needs.
+*Dynebolic* comes with enough powerful tools for digital photography to satisfy a photographer's needs.
 Nevertheless, an important step in setting up our digital photography workflow is updating the `lensfun` database. `lensfun` is an open, collaborative database of camera and lens profile, which are essential for RAW development operations, such as lens correction.
 If *Darktable* can't find the profile of your camera model or lens (or at least the closest possible one), chances are your `lensfun` database hasn't been updated.

 To do this, we open *Konsole*, and do the following: